TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

 It includes a summary on how many erroneous language definitions you reveal and how many points you earn by detecting them.

 ## Detailed Instructions

+### Preliminaries

+#### Git Repository

+You continue with your work from the previous assignment.
+See the [Git documentation](/documentation/git.html#continue-from-previous-assignment) on how to create the `assignment7` branch from your previous work.

 ### Testing Types of Expressions